Analysis¶

 Edge ratio¶

-- Edge ratio is a unique way to quantify entry profitability.
-Unlike most performance metrics, the edge ratio takes both open profits and losses into account.
-This can help you determine optimal trade exits.
+- Edge ratio is a unique metric for quantifying entry profitability.
+Unlike most performance metrics, the edge ratio accounts for both open profits and losses.
+This can help you find better trade exits.

 Compare the edge ratio of an EMA crossover to a random strategy